-For the avoidance of doubt, all references to CSI5 and CSIO5 Events in the paragraphs below (Art.
-200.8) include CSI5-W and CSIO5-W Events.
+For the avoidance of doubt, all references to CSI5 and CSI05 Events in the paragraphs below (Art.
+200.8) include CSI5-W and CSI05-W Events.

-CSI5 and CSIO5 Events are not permitted to clash with the FEI World CupTM Jumping Final or with the FEI Nations CupTM Jumping Final.
-Events that are part of a Series may not clash or overlap with the FEI World CupTM Jumping Final.
+CSI5 and CSIO5 Events are not permitted to clash with the FEI Jumping World Cup[TM] Jumping Final or with the FEI Nations CupLongines League of Nations[TM] Jumping Final.
+Events that are part of a Series may not clash or overlap with the FEI World Cup[TM] Jumping Final.

-From the Monday of the week of and all days during the World and Continental Jumping Championships for Seniors it is forbidden to host an FEI World CupTM Competition, a CSI4, CSIO4, CSI5 or a CSIO5 on the same Continent as the Championship.
+From the Monday of the week of and all days during the Jumping World and Continental Jumping Championships for Seniors it is forbidden to host an FEI Jumping World Cup[TM] Competition, a CSI4, CSIO4, CSI5 or a CSIO5 on the same Continent as the Championship.

-There shall be no FEI World CupTM Competition (worldwide) 10 days prior to, all days during and seven days after the Jumping Events at the Olympic Games; there shall be no FEI World CupTM Competition 10 days prior to, all days during and seven days after the Jumping Events at the Pan-American Games on the same continent.
+There shall be no FEI Jumping World Cup[TM] Competition (worldwide) 10 days prior to, all days during and seven days after the Jumping Events at the Olympic Games; there shall be no FEI Jumping World Cup[TM] Competition 10 days prior to, all days during and seven days after the Jumping Events at the Pan-American Games on the same continent.

-From the Monday of the week preceding and all days during the Jumping Events at the World Equestrian Games and the Olympic Games and the FEI World CupTM Jumping Final it is forbidden to host an FEI Nations CupTM Jumping Event (worldwide).
+From the Monday of the week preceding and all days during the Jumping Events at the World Equestrian GamesChampionship for Seniors and the Olympic Games and the FEI Jumping World CupTM Jumping Final it is forbidden to host an FEI Nations CupLongines League of NationsTM Jumping Event (worldwide).

-From the Monday of the week preceding and all days during the Continental Championship for Seniors it is forbidden to host an FEI Nations CupTM Jumping Event on the same continent as the Championship.
+From the Monday of the week preceding and all days during the Jumping Continental Championship for Seniors it is forbidden to host an FEI Nations CupLongines League of NationsTM Jumping Event on the same continent as the Championship.

-From the Monday of the week preceding and all days during the Jumping Event of the Pan-American Games it is forbidden to host an FEI Nations CupTM Jumping Event in the Americas.
+From the Monday of the week preceding and all days during the Jumping Event of the Pan-American Games it is forbidden to host an FEI-Nations CupLongines League of Nations[TM] Jumping-Event in the Americas.

-From the Monday of the week preceding and all days during the Jumping Event of the Asian Games it is forbidden to host an FEI Nations CupTM Jumping Event in Asia.
+From the Monday of the week preceding and all days during the Jumping Event of the Asian Games it is forbidden to host an FEI Nations CupLongines League of Nations[TM] Jumping Event in Asia.